raii-x/fractone-manual/docs/sequencer.en.md

 - INSTRUMENT: Instrument number used in the pattern
 - ZOOM (right side): Zoom in Edit panel
 - KEY: Transpose for note display only
+- CHANNEL: Whether channel assignment is done automatically or manually (see below for details)

 ## Arrangement panel